Dorothy Stratten: Life and career

 Dorothy Stratten was born in Grace Maternity Hospital in Vancouver, British Columbia, Canada, on February 28, 1960, to Simon and Nelly Hoogstraten, who had emigrated from the Netherlands.
 In 1961, her brother John Arthur was born; her sister Louise followed in May 1968.

 In 1977, Stratten was attending Centennial High School in Coquitlam.
 Centennial classmates remember Dorothy as "sweet and kind."
 One friend, Leslie Buchanan, recalls: "The crowd that Dorothy hung out with were party people.
 They weren't the sports crowd, just kind of a very cool group."
 Concurrently, she was working part-time at a local Dairy Queen, where she met 26-year-old Vancouver-area club promoter and pimp Paul Snider, who began dating her.
 Snider later had a photographer take professional nude photos of Stratten which were sent to Playboy magazine in the summer of 1978.
-She was under the age of 19 (the legal age of majority in British Columbia), so she had to persuade her mother to sign the model release form.
+She was under the age of 19 (the legal age of majority in British Columbia), so Snider forged her mother’s signature on the model release form.

 In August 1978, Stratten moved to Los Angeles, California, United States, where she was chosen as a finalist for the 25th Anniversary Great Playmate Hunt.
 Snider joined her in October, and they married in June the following year.
 With her surname shortened from Hoogstraten to Stratten, she became Playboy's Miss August 1979 and began working as a bunny at the Playboy Club in Century City, Los Angeles.
 Hugh Hefner had high hopes that Stratten could have meaningful crossover success as an actress.
 She featured in episodes of the television series Buck Rogers and Fantasy Island in 1979.
 Also that year, she had small roles in the films Americathon, the roller disco comedy Skatetown, U.S.A., and a lead role in the exploitation film Autumn Born, all released in 1979.

 Hefner was told by Playboy employees that Stratten should sever ties with Snider.
 In a documentary about Stratten, Hefner says that he tried to warn Stratten about Snider but that he was in a tough position.
 Rosanne Katon and other friends also warned Stratten about Snider's behavior.